Cinnamon Roll Bites

 Frosting Shortcuts

-Use store bought vanilla frosting if you prefer.
-Or if you used canned cinnamon roll dough, the frosting that came with them will work in a pinch.
+Use store bought vanilla frosting or cream cheese frosting if you prefer.
+Or if you used canned Pillsbury cinnamon roll dough, the frosting that came with them will work in a pinch.

 Storage Instructions

-The bites are best served fresh from the oven.
-If you have leftovers, store them in the fridge or the freezer and warm them in the microwave before serving.
+The cinnamon bites are best served fresh from the oven.
+If you have leftover cinnamon roll bites, store them in the fridge for 2-3 days or the freezer for up to 6 weeks and warm them in the microwave before serving.

 cinnamon roll bites in a skillet with a fork